Why Millennials go to college, and what colleges miss in terms of what is expected for employability.

 As differentiators from previous generations, Millennials describe themselves as multitaskers, connected and tech-savvy (Abbot, 2013), and interested in rapid learning and rapid career development with the kind of job flexibility that will support a balanced work and private life (Williams, 2017).

-They are clear that their interest is in being multidimensional problem-solvers and design thinkers vs. being a regular employer.
-Many are wary that some traditional industries lack diversity in tasks to perform (Ivy Investments, n.d.), so they would be bored and feel stuck with a job that has a little impact.
-Then, they would feel no obligation to change the jobs again and again until they find the one that fits.
+They are clear that their interest is in being multidimensional problem-solvers and design thinkers vs. being a regular employee.
+Many are wary that some traditional industries lack diversity in tasks to perform (Ivy Investments, n.d.), so they would feel bored and stuck with a job that has little impact.
+Then, they would feel disincentivized to change jobs again and again until they find the one that fits.

 Employers, another group of stakeholders in this equation, do need Millenials – currently in their 20s and 30s – to be on board in helping their companies grow, but they have goals and jobs, and they need their hires to fit the jobs and achieve the goals.
-So, they are less interested in Millennials’ drive for self-expression, but they would appreciate if such self-expression, multidimensional set of interests, and a drive for problem-solving generate value for their companies.
-They need proof that Millennials are worth of trouble… The proof is in added value for the business.
+They are less interested in Millennials’ drive for self-expression, but they would appreciate it if such self-expression, a multidimensional set of interests, and a drive for problem-solving generate value for their companies.
+They need proof that Millennials are worth the trouble.
+The proof is in value-added for the business.

-Another angle of employers’ attention is Millenials’ soft skills.
-They need their employees to be attentive in gaining an understanding of their organizations’ complexities are interested in the opinions of others, loyal, and willing and able to contribute to their employers’ goals.
-They to want to acquire Millennials that are not only ambitious talent, but also are trustworthy as people and as professionals, who respect others and speak the language of the team.
+Another angle of employers’ attention is Millennials” soft skills.
+They need their employees to be attentive in gaining an understanding of their organizations’ complexities.
+They need to be interested in the opinions of others, loyal, willing, and able to contribute to their employers’ goals.
+They want to acquire Millennials that are not only ambitious talent but also are trustworthy as people and as professionals, who respect others and speak the language of the team.

-Employers, colleges, and students need an instrument to bridge their needs and find a more connected experience to provide graduates with pathways to employment that satisfies all stakeholders:
+Employers, colleges, and students require an instrument to bridge their needs and find a more connected experience to provide graduates with pathways to employment that will satisfy all stakeholders:

-Colleges can report higher % of graduates’ employment;
+Colleges can report a higher % of graduates’ employment.

-Millennials can find (or craft) a job that fit their multidimensional profile, and
+Millennials can find (or craft) a job that fits their multidimensional profile.

-Of course, I believe that my BE-EDGE method serves as such a bridge (www.be-edge.com).
+Of course, I believe that my BE-EDGE method serves as such a bridge.

-The first is a company case that tells a company story and illustrates graduating students’ understanding of the fabric of the company, its vision, culture, and operation, as well as the challenges it currently faces.
-The second delivery is a consulting report that provides analysis and solution for the case while testing graduates’ professional readiness for design thinking and problem-solving.
-Companies also receive access to a larger pull of graduating students and their projects and learn about a spectrum of challenges that current graduates choose to work on.
-Finally, the BE-EDGE method provides companies with rubrics and processes for screening these graduating students and their projects on relevant fit to the company’s vision, culture, and required capabilities.
+The first is a company case that tells a story and illustrates graduating students’ understanding of the fabric of that company, its vision, culture, and operation, as well as the challenges it currently faces.
+The second delivery is a consulting report that provides analysis and solutions for the case while testing graduates’ professional readiness for design thinking and problem-solving.
+Companies also receive access to a larger pull of graduating students and their projects and learn about a spectrum of challenges that current graduates chose to work on.
+Finally, the BE-EDGE method provides companies with rubrics and processes for screening these graduating students and their projects for relevant fit to the company’s vision, culture, and required capabilities.

-However, we can look wider on possible solutions.
-What criteria should this bridging instrument have to serve the purpose?
+We can look wider at possible solutions.
+What criteria should this bridging instrument have to serve the intended purpose?
 If you need assistance in developing such a practice, please contact us.